top of page

 Proper Technique for Stair Climbing

-Using handrails for support also reduces load on the knee.
+Using handrails for support also reduces the load on the knee.

 Stairs in Moderate Knee Arthritis